Gillian Coultard

 Gillian Coultard MBE (born 22 July 1963) is an English former football player, and former England captain.
-She is one of England Women's most capped internationals, with 119 appearances, and was the highest capped outfield England international ever until Rachel Yankey reached 120 caps in 2012.
-At the time she was one of only five footballers (Bobby Moore, Billy Wright, Bobby Charlton and Peter Shilton were the others) to have reached over 100 caps for England, and she was the first woman and amateur player to have done so.
+She is one of England Women's most capped internationals, with 125 appearances, and was the highest capped outfield England international for a number of years.
+At one stage she was one of only five footballers (Bobby Moore, Billy Wright, Bobby Charlton and Peter Shilton were the others) to have reached over 100 caps for England, and she was the first woman and amateur player to have done so.

 Club career

 At club level, Coultard won two National League titles and six FA Women's Cup finals during 24 years with Doncaster Belles.
-Joining as a 13-year-old schoolgirl, she eventually made over 300 appearances and became a key player in the side which dominated women's football in England.
+Joining as a 13-year-old schoolgirl, she eventually made over 300 appearances and became a key player in the side.
 She retired from club football at the end of the 2000–01 season, making an emotional farewell appearance for the Belles against Charlton Athletic in May 2001.

 Coultard fitted in four training sessions and a match every week, despite her full–time job on the production line at a Pioneer factory in Castleford.
 She used her annual leave from work to play for England and rejected several offers to join semi-professional clubs in Belgium, Italy, Sweden and Finland.